-Sensation of 'cold' via conjugate heat transfer (CHT): The objective of the project is to develop a Conjugate Heat Transfer (CHT) model that integrates thermal dissipation through radiation (electromagnetic radiations, e.g. infrared radiations) and other relevant variables to study the sensation of 'cold'.
-The project involves multiphysics modelling tools, own code (e.g. ANSYS®, MATLAB®) and infrared thermography (IRT).
+The Sensation of 'cold' via Conjugate Heat Transfer (CHT): The objective of the project is to develop a Conjugate Heat Transfer (CHT) model that integrates thermal dissipation through radiation (electromagnetic radiations, e.g. infrared radiations) and other relevant variables to study the sensation of 'cold'.
+The project involves multiphysics modeling tools, own code (e.g. ANSYS®, MATLAB®), and infrared thermography (IRT).
 The project proposes to present a comparison of the simulations and experiments as a validation of the developed models.
 The project application is linked to quantifying the parameters associated with the sensation of ‘cold’, i.e. wind chill temperature, heat index, and AccuWeather RealFeel® temperature.
-Industrial partner of the project is Windtech AS.
+The industrial partner of the project is Windtech AS.

-Optimisation of Linkages in the CCS Value Chain: The objective of the project is to conduct research into how the linkages between the three main elements of capture, transport and storage can be better optimised.
-For example, how dehydration of CO2 can be better integrated with CO2 capture, compression and the requirements of storage.
+Optimization of Linkages in the CCS Value Chain: The objective of the project is to conduct research into how the linkages between the three main elements of capture, transport, and storage can be better optimized.
+For example, how dehydration of CO2 can be better integrated with CO2 capture, compression, and the requirements of storage.
 The project will look at the links between all elements of the chain and the chain as an end-to-end process.
 The focus will be on the combinations of technologies that are as a minimum proven at the pilot scale and therefore could form the links in the near future.

 Ice Accretion on Ship in Arctic Waters: The objective of the project is to identify the key factors for the accretion of ice on the ship operating in Arctic waters.
-The project also includes to investigate the possible techniques that may be employed to predict and measure the icing rate, ice load and thickness on and integrate with the automated de-icing systems on a large scale.
+The project also includes investigating the possible techniques that may be employed to predict and measure the icing rate, ice load, and thickness on and integrate with the automated de-icing systems on a large scale.
 The icing problem is quite critical for the Norwegian maritime industry.
-The project is funded by Norwegian Research Council and Faroepetroelum AS.
+The project is funded by the Norwegian Research Council and Faroepetroelum AS.